 Download Agenda: iOS (opens in new tab)

-If you prefer the physical feel of jotting down handwritten notes and you don't mind an iOS-only option, consider Evernote's Penultimate.
-A note taking and scribbling app with handwriting in mind, Penultimate features an expressive inking engine, a smart Drift feature that automatically moves the page to accommodate your writing.
+If you prefer the physical feel of jotting down handwritten notes and you don't mind an iPad-only option, consider Evernote's Penultimate.
+A note taking and scribbling app with handwriting in mind, Penultimate features an expressive inking engine, a smart Drift feature that automatically moves the page to accommodate writing on your tablet screen.